How to get Rosegarden

 Rosegarden is a complex program that requires numerous libraries and services that vary from one Linux distribution to another.
 It is also advisable to run Rosegarden on a Linux system that is well tuned for interactive and audio applications.
 For these reasons, it is not practical at this time for the Rosegarden team to provide installable packages for the many Linux distributions available.
 Here's where you should look instead:

 Installable binary packages for many major Linux distributions are available via the distributions' standard package repositories.
 Please consult your distribution's documentation for more details on how to obtain and install packages from these repositories.

-Note: Rosegarden benefits greatly from running on a system that is well tuned for audio and low-latency use.
-Many distributions have at least one specialised low-latency kernel package available via some sort of additional multimedia distribution or repository; consider using one of these.
-For example, Ubuntu -> Ubuntu Studio; Debian -> 64 Studio or Musix; Fedora -> PlanetCCRMA; OpenSUSE -> JAD.
+Note: Rosegarden can benefit from running on a system that is well tuned for audio and low-latency use (although this is less important than it used to be).
+Some distributions have at least one specialised low-latency kernel package available via some sort of additional multimedia distribution or repository; consider using one of these.
+For example, Ubuntu -> Ubuntu Studio; Fedora -> PlanetCCRMA.
+See this page for more options.
 In most cases the choice of a multimedia distribution will make no difference to which version of Rosegarden you can use: it will affect the type of Linux kernel and other audio services available, and consequently how well Rosegarden will run.